A Collection of Articles About Handling A Lazy Employee

 Determine If The Person Is Lazy or If There Is Something Else Going On

-Sometimes the employee isn’t lazy but avoiding the task because they can’t do it, or they strongly dislike the job.
+Sometimes, the employee isn’t lazy but avoids the task because they can’t do it or strongly dislike it.

 If they can’t do it, find out why.
-Is it because they don’t have the knowledge to do it?
-Or do they just need some refresher trainer, or did they not understand how to do it at all.
+Is it because they lack the knowledge?
+Do they need some refresher training, or did they not understand how to do it?
 This fix can be as simple as providing better training.

 Keep Them Busy

-Some people are not self-starters if they finish a task, and nothing else is planned for them; they sit around.
-Try giving them a series of tasks to complete, and they might improve their work ethics.
+Some people are not self-starters if they finish a task and nothing else is planned for them; they sit around.
+Try giving them tasks to complete; they might improve their work ethics.

 Make Issues Urgent

 Sometimes if you put a deadline in place, your employee may meet the deadline.
-With no timeline in place, they may think, “I’ll get to it when I get to it.”
+With no timeline, they may think, “I’ll get to it when I get to it.”

-With a deadline in place, your employee knows it must be done by a specific time.
-Put a timeline in place, and check in on them at regular intervals to see how the progress is coming along.
+With a deadline, your employee knows it must be done by a specific time.
+Put a timeline in place, and check in on them regularly to see how the progress is progressing.

 Supervise Your Employee

-Some employees don’t need any supervision, while others will slack off with no supervision.
+Some employees don’t need supervision, while others will slack off without supervision.

-It doesn’t make any sense to dedicate a supervisor to fix the problem.
+Dedicating a supervisor to fix the problem doesn’t make sense.
 Instead, try moving the employee to work in an area that is already under supervision.